JoseNoriegaa/node-m-c-hw4/README.md

 This is the homework assignment 2 of the course "[Node JS masterClass](https://pirple.thinkific.com/courses/the-nodejs-master-class)".

-These are some characteristics that I considered to make the project:
+These are some features that I considered to make the project:
 - ECMAScript 6
 - Async/Await
 - [Airbnb JS Style Guide](https://github.com/airbnb/javascript)